-Eggplants perfectly roasted on the grill, roasted peppers, and topped with a balsamic reduction sauce.
-Perfect for parties, gatherings, and an easy appetizer for dinner.
+Serve it with this balsamic reduction sauce drizzled on top.
+Perfect for parties and gatherings, and an easy appetizer for dinner.

 To fire-roast vegetables on a grill, heat the grill to 400º F and place the eggplant slices and whole red peppers on the grill.
 Allow cooking with the lid down, flipping the eggplant and peppers so all sides cook.